Musk: Synthesis

-Other uses
+Fragrance and flavorant

 Musk is often associated with religious significance.
+It appears in Buddhist, Hindu and Sufi texts and poetry.
+Kabir uses a musk deer parable that describes a deer smelling a beautiful scent that it searches for everywhere, unaware that the fragrance comes from its own navel.
+This parable symbolizes people's mistaken search for God or truth outside when it already resides within.
 In Islam, musk is considered to be the most fragrant of the scents.
 It was widely used by the Islamic prophet Muhammad and his companions.
-Alexander the Great, whom Islamic tradition identifies as the Qur'anic figure Dhu al-Qarnayn, is also said to have transpired the odour of musk.
+Alexander the Great is also said to have perspired the odor of musk.
 Popular scents in Arab Muslim tradition include jasmine, amber, musk and oud (agarwood).

+Orchid paired with musk is a recurring scent combination associated with women's clothing and bedchambers in classical vernacular Chinese literature.

 Musk has been used to attract wild animals, including in man-made perfume mixtures.
 For example, in 2018 Indian authorities used the perfume Obsession by Calvin Klein to attract and thus trap a wild tiger that had attacked and killed more than a dozen humans.

 Musk sticks, which are artificially flavoured with a substance that is reminiscent of musk perfume, are a popular confection in Australia.